joaoffnogueira/legacy-almostjohn/_posts/2022-05-16-notes-about-typography.md

 Centered: Centered aligns each line horizontally in the center to form a symmetrical shape on the page, with line beginnings and endings ragged.
 Raggedness can be controlled to a certain extent by adjusting line endings.

 Flush right, ragged left: Right aligning text is less common as it is more difficult to read.
-It is sometimes used for picture captions and other accompanying texts as it is clearly distinct from body copy.
+It is sometimes used for picture captions and other accompanying texts, as it is clearly distinct from body copy.

 Justified horizontally: Justified text allows the appearance of rivers of white space to appear.
 It can cause plagues of hyphenation if words are allowed to split to prevent this.